Alejandro-FA/portfolio/README.md

 This project uses the Material Design system for defining a color theme.
 Follow the instructions in the [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/) to build your own Material theme.
 For more information, check the [Material Design website](https://m3.material.io/blog/material-theme-builder).

-## Using personalized fonts
+## Using custom fonts

-For a personalized typography, you can integrate free fonts from [Google Fonts](https://fonts.google.com/).
-There are two ways to use Google Fonts in a website:
+For a personalized typography, you can integrate open-source fonts from [Fontsource](https://fontsource.org/).
+Fontsource packages multiple fonts into individual NPM packages for easy self-hosting.

-- **Self-hosting** fonts (recommended for privacy and performance).

-- Using the **Google Fonts API** to dynamicall load fonts.

-### Downloading Google Fonts for self-hosting

-1. **Select the Fonts**.
-Explore the [Google Fonts website](https://fonts.google.com/) and decide which fonts (and which styles) you want to use.

-2. **Download the fonts in woff2 format**.
-Use the [`Get embed code` option](https://fonts.google.com/selection/embed) to get a download link of the desired styles of the fonts in `.woff2` format, which is web-optimized for performance.
-To download only a subset of the characters (and have smaller file sizes), check the [Google Fonts API](https://developers.google.com/fonts/docs/getting_started).
-For example, to download the Silkscreen font in `.woff2` format and only the glyphs required for the text "Loading portfolio...", send a request to [https://fonts.googleapis.com/css2?family=Silkscreen&text=Loading%20portfolio...](https://fonts.googleapis.com/css2?family=Silkscreen&text=Loading%20portfolio...).
-The link used to download the fonts of this project is [https://fonts.googleapis.com/css2?family=Noto+Sans:ital,wght@0,100..900;1,100..900&family=Silkscreen:wght@400;700&subset=latin](https://fonts.googleapis.com/css2?family=Noto+Sans:ital,wght@0,100..900;1,100..900&family=Silkscreen:wght@400;700&subset=latin).

 ### Icons